krishna-d-codes/GlowAI/README.md

 JavaScript

-Formspree (Contact Form)
+Formspree

 Responsive Web Design

 👤 Author

 Krishna Dighe

-🔗 Connect with me on LinkedIn
+🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/krishna-dighe410)

 🧠 Inspiration

-GlowAI was created out of a passion for skincare and elegant user interfaces.
+GlowAI was built with a passion for simple, intelligent, and elegant skincare guidance.
-The goal was to design something clean, intelligent, and easy for everyone—combining modern UI aesthetics with helpful skincare guidance.
+The goal was to create a website that is clean, helpful, and modern, offering personalized recommendations and a pleasant browsing experience for all users.
-Inspired by premium skincare brands, GlowAI delivers a smooth experience through interactive quizzes, personalized suggestions, and an appealing design system.